Skip to content

 What’s it about?

-The calculator then makes a clinical recommendation (no blood culture or antibiotics, blood culture but no antibiotics, or blood culture and antibiotics), and recommends the frequency of recording vital signs for the baby.
-The calculator relies on users knowing the incidence of early- onset sepsis for their particular hospital/neonatal unit.
+The calculator then makes a clinical recommendation (no blood culture or antibiotics, blood culture but no antibiotics, or blood culture and antibiotics) and recommends the frequency of recording vital signs for the baby.
+The calculator relies on users knowing the incidence of early-onset sepsis in their hospital/neonatal unit.
 The calculator is gaining in popularity (certainly in my recent experience), but guidelines for its implementation in individual neonatal units are lacking.
-One of the concerns is that the calculator will take the place of clinical judgement.
+One of the concerns is that the calculator will take the place of clinical judgment.
 The researchers were based at a Level III NICU in the USA.
-They evaluated current blood culture collection and antibiotic use for suspected EOS in their unit, then developed guidelines and education materials for implementing the neonatal sepsis calculator, and then re-evaluated rates of blood culture collection and antibiotic use.
+They evaluated current blood culture collection and antibiotic use for suspected EOS in their unit, developed guidelines and education materials for implementing the neonatal sepsis calculator, and then re-evaluated blood culture collection and antibiotic use rates.

 Why does it matter?

-Neonatal early-onset sepsis (EOS) is culture-positive invasive infection that presents in the first 72 hours of life, with Group B streptococcus (GBS or S. agalactiae) the main culprit.
+Neonatal early-onset sepsis (EOS) is a culture-positive invasive infection that presents in the first 72 hours of life, with Group B streptococcus (Group B Strep or S. agalactiae) the main culprit.
 Guidelines for screening for and treating suspected neonatal EOS vary, with the conventional wisdom suggesting at least 48 hours of empirical antibiotics for treatment of suspected EOS due to maternal chorioamnionitis.
 The definition of maternal chorioamnionitis also varies based on maternal symptoms, including intrapartum and postpartum fever and clinical instability.
-EOS guidelines vary for and within each state and territory in Australia, with some units implementing the neonatal sepsis calculator, and others using stricter guidelines for evaluation and treatment of suspected neonatal EOS.
-NICE Guidelines from the UK do not refer to the calculator, but use risk factors, clinical indicators, and red flags to guide antibiotic management decisions (https://pathways.nice.org.uk/pathways/early-onset-neonatal-infection).
+EOS guidelines vary for and within each state and territory in Australia, with some units implementing the neonatal sepsis calculator and others using stricter guidelines for evaluating and treating suspected neonatal EOS.
+NICE Guidelines from the UK do not refer to the calculator but use risk factors, clinical indicators, and red flags to guide antibiotic management decisions.

-In the study, in the 4 months prior to implementing the neonatal sepsis calculator, antibiotic use for suspected EOS was 11%, and blood culture was done on 14.8% of live births.
-The calculator was subsequently implemented for 6 months.
-In the 4 months post-implementation, neonatal sepsis calculator use was more than 95%, antibiotic use decreased significantly to 5%, and blood culture use dropped to 7.6%.
+In the study, in the four months before implementing the neonatal sepsis calculator, antibiotic use for suspected EOS was 11%, and blood culture was done on 14.8% of live births.
+The calculator was subsequently implemented for six months.
+In the four months post-implementation, neonatal sepsis calculator use was more than 95%, antibiotic use decreased significantly to 5%, and blood culture use dropped to 7.6%.

-The researchers did not advocate blanket implementation of the neonatal sepsis calculator in the absence of clinical reasoning.
-Indeed, part of their research required clinicians to document the recommendations from the calculator, and then document their reason/s for accepting or rejecting the recommendations.
+The researchers did not advocate blanket implementation of the neonatal sepsis calculator without clinical reasoning.
+Indeed, part of their research required clinicians to document the recommendations from the calculator and their reason/s for accepting or rejecting the recommendations.

 What’s the bottom line?

-In this quality improvement project around implementation of the neonatal sepsis calculator, high uptake was achieved (>95%).
-In comparision at 4 months pre and post implementation, there was an associated reduction in antibiotic use from 11% to 5%, with blood cultures taken dropping from 14.8% to 7.6% of live births.
-The neonatal sepsis calculator provides objective data that can be used along with clinical judgement to make decisions about investigations and treatment of EOS.
+In this quality improvement project around the implementation of the neonatal sepsis calculator, high uptake was achieved (>95%).
+In comparison, there was an associated reduction in antibiotic use from 11% to 5% at four months pre and post-implementation, with blood cultures dropping from 14.8% to 7.6% of live births.
+The neonatal sepsis calculator provides objective data that can be used along with clinical judgment to make decisions about investigations and treatment of EOS.

 Reviewed by: Katie Nash